gl1tterbomb/gl1tterbomb/README.md

 1. No DNI needed.. anyone can INT 👍

-2. I block freely

- 3. I don't know if that counts as DNI.
-I won't INT with some doubles.
-No, I don't hate them, I'm just not a huge fan for some reason.
-If you're a friend of ours, I don't mind.

- 4. I need more booster gold fans or any DC/Marvel fans plsss  Im tired of batfam and MCU ;-;
+ 2. I need more booster gold fans or any DC/Marvel fans plsss  Im tired of batfam and MCU ;-;

-5. Let u know Im not into eddsoworld, COD, FNF and some other fandom ;-;
+3. Let u know Im not into eddsoworld, COD, FNF and some other fandom ;-;

 My friends will force me to match with them  👍  👍

-6. I do also crossover/crackk/rarepairs; I enjoy people yapping about their ships and AU. interesting or not.
+4. I do also crossover/crackk/rarepairs; I enjoy people yapping about their ships and AU. interesting or not.
 I still won't judge, and I'll respect it.
 Whatever it is AU, serious/silly ships, crossovers, and headcanons.

  ___________________________________________________________________________